jeffgillan/drone_ML_and_tools/README.md

 <br>

 ### WALDO
 [W.A.L.D.O.](https://huggingface.co/StephanST/WALDO30) is a pretrained model for detecting objects in aerial video or images.

 The model can identity 12 object classes: 0 = light vehicle; 1 = person; 2 = building; 3 = Utility pole; 4 = boat; 5 = bike; 6 = container; 7 = truck; 8 = gastank; 10 = digger (construction equipment); 11 = solar panels; 12 = bus.
 The training dataset is not public.

 WALDO pretrained model is based on [YOLO-v8](https://docs.ultralytics.com/models/yolov8/) which was trained on the [COCO](https://cocodataset.org/#home) dataset.

-based on
+Go [here](https://github.com/jeffgillan/yolo_drone) for example code on how to detect objects in mp4 drone videos.

 <br>
 <br>

-### VisDrone
+### VisDrone Dataset
 [VisDrone from Ultralytics YOLO](https://docs.ultralytics.com/datasets/detect/visdrone/) The VisDrone Dataset is a large-scale benchmark created by the AISKYEYE team at Tianjin University, China.
 It is designed for various computer vision tasks related to drone-based image and video analysis.
-Key features include:

 You can fine-tune the yolo vision model on the dataset for various tasks like object detection, tracking, and crowd counting.